lcilliers/hobbies-modelling4comfort/projects.md

 # Projects Gallery

-Welcome to my collection of diorama modeling projects.
+Welcome to my collection of modeling projects, including dioramas, scratch builds, kits and more.
 Each piece represents hours of careful craftsmanship, attention to detail, and creative problem-solving.
-From maritime vessels to tranquil forest scenes, these miniature worlds tell their own stories.
+I love to recycle and discover the use of new materials.
+From maritime vessels to gardens, english houses and tranquil forest scenes, these miniature worlds tell their own stories.

 ## Current Projects